JuliaPhylo/PhyloGaussianBeliefProp.jl/docs/src/man/getting_started.md

 ```
 In this example, the trait `x` observed for the tip species is univariate.
 We have mapped the observed data to the corresponding species in the dataframe `df`.

+The call to `preorder!` updates `net` to contain a list of its nodes arranged in
+preorder.
+Many internals in the package assume that this information is available,
+and so it is important that this be called immediately after reading in the network!

 `net`, which reproduces
 [Lazaridis et al. (2014), Figure 3](https://doi.org/10.1038/nature13673), is